Real Zaragoza

 Founded on 18 March 1932, the club has spent the majority of its history in La Liga, although they have not played at that level since they were last relegated in 2013.
 They have won the Copa del Rey six times, 1963–64 Inter-Cities Fairs Cup and the 1994–95 UEFA Cup Winners' Cup, amongst other trophies.
 Traditionally, their team colours are white shirts and socks with royal blue shorts.

 A government survey in 2007 found that 2.7% of the Spanish population support Real Zaragoza, making them the seventh-most supported in the country.

-The club's main rivals are: SD Huesca, their opponents in the Aragonese derby; CD Numancia, from the nearby Province of Soria; and CA Osasuna, the largest club in the neighbouring Navarre region.
+The club's main rivals are: Huesca, their opponents in the Aragonese derby; Numancia, from the nearby Province of Soria; and Osasuna, the largest club in the neighbouring Navarre region.

 History

 Early years

 Real Zaragoza was originally formed from two rival teams: Iberia SC and Real Zaragoza CD.
 In 1939, after three years without football due to the Spanish Civil War, the team made its first appearance in La Liga, ending in 7th position out of 12 teams, but being relegated in 1941.
 The club returned to the top division one year later, only to be immediately relegated back.
 It remained in Segunda División until the end of the 1950–51 campaign, when it achieved promotion by finishing second in a play-off league.

 On 8 September 1957, the team left its original stadium, El Torrero, for its current stadium, La Romareda.